 I am Owen Wilson

-I started out in the music world, but over time, I found myself getting more and more drawn to math and programming.
-What started as curiosity quickly became something I wanted to pursue seriously.
-For the past five years, I've been focused on growing as a developer — learning new tools, tackling bigger projects, and building a solid understanding of how things work under the hood.
-I'm especially interested in graphics, AI, and game development, but more than anything, I just enjoy solving problems and creating things that feel meaningful.
-If you're curious about what I've been working on, feel free to check out my projects or reach out.
+Hello, I am Owen Wilson!
+For the past five years, I've been focused on growing as a developer - learning new tools, and building a solid understanding of how things work.
+I'm especially interested in graphics, and game development, but I just enjoy creating things that feel meaningful to me.
+If you're curious about what I've been working on, feel free to check out my projects below.

 Skills